danngalann/wifispammer/README.md

 pip3 install scapy
 ```
 ## Disclaimer
 This project is a proof of concept for testing and educational purposes.
-I do not take responsibility for the trouble you may get into, and please be mindful with the wifi names
+I do not take responsibility for the trouble you may get into, and please be mindful with the SSID names

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE) for details